biancini/PuppetShowcaseDemo/demo/README.md

   should be able to verify that apache has been installed (for instance by navigating with a browser to the web-page ``http://linuxclient.local/`` and seeing the familiar Apache welcome page).

+  The execution of this last step should happen as shown in this YouTube video: <http://youtu.be/tMaNIXZxhfA>.

 Installing Windows client
 -------------------------